 - 5.1.26.
 Strategic fit (across all goal actions): - N/A - 5.1.27.
 Action 2.2 A Coordinate with Public Health, Social Care and Integrated Care System's (ICS') to strengthen the enabling environment for retrofit and create a shared language, work and understanding of it - 5.1.27.1.
 Context: Retrofit can deliver public health benefits but there is a lack of understanding, capacity and process to enable this to happen - 5.1.27.2.
-Approach: Develop Retrofit and Health working group with representation from public health, social care and ICS', review existing policy framework and determine improvement actions

-- Some public health grant schemes can benefit from retrofit - o Retrofit can deliver public health and social benefits - 5.1.27.4.
-Resources: Likely to require stakeholder time for meetings and officer time to develop material for working groups, research aspects of the work - o People: Project Manager, public health/social care officers - Money: Dependent on need for additional research

-- o Links with action 4.3 A - Likely a pre-cursor to action 1.1 D - 5.1.27.6.
-Strategic alignment: - o Direct beneficiaries: Public health, local authorities - Opportunity 11: Engage health professionals and align to health and social care objectives - Opportunity 13: Retrofit as a springboard to encourage behaviour change

-5.1.28.
-Action 2.2 B: Develop and deliver SME-friendly social impact standard to be used by all relevant retrofit projects/procurements
+Approach: Develop Retrofit and Health working group with representation from public health, social care and ICS', review existing policy framework and determine improvement actions - 5.1.27.3.
+Assumptions: - Some public health grant schemes can benefit from retrofit - Retrofit can deliver public health and social benefits - 5.1.27.4.
+Resources: Likely to require stakeholder time for meetings and officer time to develop material for working groups, research aspects of the work - People: Project Manager, public health/social care officers - Money: Dependent on need for additional research - 5.1.27.5.
+Links: - o Links with action 4.3 A - Likely a pre-cursor to action 1.1 D - 5.1.27.6.
+Strategic alignment: - o Direct beneficiaries: Public health, local authorities - Opportunity 11: Engage health professionals and align to health and social care objectives - Opportunity 13: Retrofit as a springboard to encourage behaviour change - 5.1.28.
+Action 2.2 B: Develop and deliver SME-friendly social impact standard to be used by all relevant retrofit projects/procurements - 5.1.28.1.

-- 5.1.28.1.
 Context: Social value is a defined term and part of public procurements which enables contractors to invest in specific activities that deliver social good - 5.1.28.2.
-Approach: Determine best practice in social value standards, review with stakeholders (including SMEs), secure stakeholder approval and then implement standard in public sector procurements

-$\circ$ $\;$ Levels of social value from projects could be improved
+Approach: Determine best practice in social value standards, review with stakeholders (including SMEs), secure stakeholder approval and then implement standard in public sector procurements - 5.1.28.3.
+Assumptions: - o Levels of social value from projects could be improved

-- Best practice available for replication - Maximising social value may increase take up of retrofit measures - 5.1.28.4.
-Resources: Researcher needed to review existing standards, working group of procurement officer to create draft then stakeholder group to consult with - People: Project Manager, procurement officers - Money: Dependent on need for additional research and legal advice - 5.1.28.5.
-Links: - Will likely need action 2.1 A completed first or in parallel

-- o Direct beneficiaries: Supply chain, local authorities, social landlords - o Opportunity 13: Retrofit as a springboard to encourage behaviour change
+- Best practice available for replication - o Maximising social value may increase take up of retrofit measures - 5.1.28.4.
+Resources: Researcher needed to review existing standards, working group of procurement officer to create draft then stakeholder group to consult with - o People: Project Manager, procurement officers - o Money: Dependent on need for additional research and legal advice - 5.1.28.5.
+Links: - Will likely need action 2.1 A completed first or in parallel - 5.1.28.6.
+Strategic alignment: - o Direct beneficiaries: Supply chain, local authorities, social landlords - Opportunity 13: Retrofit as a springboard to encourage behaviour change